West Palm Beach Nursing Home Abuse Attorneys

 - Health or safety hazards in the resident’s living space

-Abuse of this nature includes not only physical contact or battery, but also other actions that can cause physical harm to a resident.
+Physical abuse of this nature includes not only physical contact or battery, but also other actions that can cause physical harm to a resident.
 This can include:

 - Excessive restraints